X-DX/PHP-Programming-Language/README.md

     - Optimizing `include`: Use __DIR__ for Reliable File Path Resolution
     - File Inclusion: `include`, `require`, and their *_once` Variants
     - The functions 'file_get_contents' and 'readfile'
+    - The `implode` and `explode` functions: Split Strings and Merge Arrays